phantomime/photon/README.md

 # photon
 The simple but configurable IRC bot flamework

-(This project is WIP so it does not work well.)
+(This project is WIP so it does work just a little.)

 ## Features
-* React something to particular message
+* React something to member's message
   * Replay with fixed strings
-  * Send message with the result of some jobs
+  * Send message with the result of some commands
   * or Simply do somethings
-  * Any Reaction will be defined by writing YAML
+  * Any Reaction will be defined by writing YAML(brain.yml)
 * Send messages by receiving cURL